talamoin/cloudera/README.md

 ## Job2_Reducer

 ### Key : Article_name
+### Value :
+This can have two values:
-### Value : if it starts with # :Strings 0 # character, String 1 outlinks
+1. List of outlinks :if it starts with #: Strings 0 # character, String 1 outlinks
-	### if it doesnt start with # : String 0 article_name , String 1 old rank ,String 2 article_count
+2. An Article name with the contribution: if it doesnt start with # : String 0 article_name , String 1 old rank ,String 2 article_count

-Rank Calculation Reducer class which calculates Page Rank based considering damping factor 0.85.
+Rank Calculation: class which calculates Page Rank uses a damping factor 0.85.

 ## Job3: Output
 ## Job3_Mapper -